 Senior journalism and broadcasting major Jennifer Yuma has always known she’d be a writer.
 After taking a few journalism courses at in the College of Journalism and Mass Communications her freshman year, her dream to become an entertainment writer at a lifestyle magazine solidified.

 This summer, Emma Farson, a biological sciences and psychology double major in her 3rd year at UNL, is earning Honors credit for a research experience in the UNMC College of Dentistry.

 Meet Lauren Penington (@laurenpenington), a 2nd year journalism and political science major!
 "This summer, I am earning Honors credit for my marketing and promotions internship at Elitch Gardens Amusement Park in Denver, Colorado..."

 Congrats to EMA student @payton.bergkamp on the amazing on-set internship she just wrapped up with @syntheticcinema!

 Get Support, 1-to-1, From Your Advisors

 You’re going to college not just to expand your mind, but to lay the groundwork for a great career or graduate school.
-Nebraska has people who will work one-on-one with you to help you get the most out of your experience.
+Nebraska has people who will work 1-to-1 with you to help you get the most out of your experience.
 You’ll do more than just learn technical skills—you’ll grow more flexible and nimble, ready to change the world and adapt with it.

 Check out the interview below with Kadina Koonce, Exploratory and Pre-Professional Academic Advisor, who works with students to make the most of their time in college as they prepare for a career or grad school.